 - Connect your React Native development environment to the Firebase console.

 - Developing a Firebase function for making payment requests.
-This function accepts request object from the app, then sends the request of payment to the Stripe server and returns the response from Stripe to the application.
+This function accepts the request object from the app, then sends the request of payment to the Stripe server and returns the response from Stripe to the application.

 - Testing the Firebase Function internally using firebase serve, as external API calls are allowed by Firebase only for paid accounts.

 - Deploying Firebase Function to live server.

 The final step involves making an HTTP call to the Firebase function and completing the payment request using the generated token.
-In this way, payment processing happens in the React Native apps using the Stripe gateway.
+This is how payment processing takes place in the React Native apps using the Stripe gateway.

-In this blog, we learned that there are two important sections in the Stripe payments- frontend for the tokenization process and backend for the payment requesting and completion.
+In this blog, we gained insights on the two important sections in Stripe payment processing- the frontend for the tokenization process and the backend for the payment requesting and completion.
 The Tipsi-stripe package is used for the frontend part and any server can be used for the backend part.
-We have gone through the significant steps involved in this process which will be very helpful to developers using React Native technology as well as companies providing React Native services that aim at designing top-notch apps with a sleek payment processing feature.
+We have gone through the significant steps involved in this process which will be very helpful for React Native development teams that aim at designing top-notch apps with a sleek payment processing feature.